dbj-systems/dbj--nanolib/docs/valstat.md

 ## Value & Status
 (c) 2019 by dbj.org -- [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

+*"...
+An API is a defined by the code that calls it, not by the code that implements it ... " -- Tony Van Eerd*

 ## Return handling paradigm shift

 Three primary objectives